If we can’t take every child to the ocean, let’s bring the ocean to every child.

 Students (Year 7-8)

-In partnership with New Zealand Geographic, NZ-VR is our school outreach programme that aims to connect thousands of young New Zealanders with the marine environment.
-Through virtual reality (VR) technology NZ-VR allows students to experience the rich biodiversity that exists below the surface of the ocean, as well as the damage that has been done to the ecosystem.
+In partnership with New Zealand Geographic, and powered by Westpac, NZ-VR is our school outreach programme that aims to connect thousands of young New Zealanders with the marine environment.
+Through virtual reality (VR) technology NZ-VR allows students to experience the rich biodiversity that exists below the surface of the ocean, as well as the damage that has been done to the ecosystems.